Open-Systems-Pharmacology/OSPSuite-R/README.md

 ## Under Windows

+The package requires the Visual C++ Runtime that is installed with OSPS and can be manually downloaded [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

+### From package archive files

 The release version of the package comes as a binary `*.zip` and can be downloaded from [here](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/releases).

 If you use [RStudio IDE](https://www.rstudio.com/), you can use the *Install* option in the *Packages* pane and select the option *Install from -> Package Archive File* to install a package from binary `*.zip` files.